oasisfeng/island/README.md

 It is highly experimental and not ready for normal users.
 At present it is only recommended for advanced users who is well understanding what is going on the device and how to deal with unforeseeable troubles.

-The limitation in "God mode":
+The limitations in "God mode":

-- Google Play Store is not working as expected, apps could not be installed.
+- Google Play Store is currently not working as expected, apps could not be installed inside.
 (We are investigating this issue)
 - App Backup (Cloud backup for app data by Google Play services) will stop working.
 (We are working on a solution for Android 7.1+)